r3md3v/slim4api/README.md

 #### Populate DB:

 - For POC purpose, users customers loglogins and logtokens tables have 5 lines
-- Run thess command as many times a needed, to populate 500 additionnal lines of data thanks to great faker:
+- Run these commands as many times a needed, to populate 500 additionnal lines of data thanks to great faker:
 ```
 $ composer fakercu (customers and users tables)
 $ composer fakerlg (loglogins and logtokens tables)